Secondary and Higher Education Division

 Secondary and Higher Education Division (মাধ্যমিক ও উচ্চ শিক্ষা বিভাগ) is a Bangladesh government division under the Ministry of Education responsible for secondary and higher education in Bangladesh.
-It is the highest policy making body concerning Secondary and Tertiary education in Bangladesh.
-It is responsible for overseeing 25227 High schools and 37 public universities and 92 private universities.
-Rehana Pervin is the Secretary and Head of the Division.
+It is the highest policy making body concerning secondary and tertiary education in Bangladesh.
+It is responsible for overseeing 25,227 high schools, 37 public universities, and 92 private universities.
+Abdul Khaleque is the secretary of the division.

 History

-On 30 November 2016, the Government of Bangladesh divided the Education Ministry into two divisions, Secondary and Higher Education Division and Technical and Madrasah Education Division.
+On 30 November 2016, the government of Bangladesh divided the Education Ministry into two divisions, the Secondary and Higher Education Division and the Technical and Madrasah Education Division.